 This course satisfies the general education mathematics requirement for most of the Professional and Technical degrees.
 Students solve problems from a variety of occupations using fractions, decimals, percents, proportions, right angle trigonometry, graphs, and statistics.
-Prerequisite: MTH 60 or equivalent.
+Prerequisite: Passing score on Math Competency exam or MTH 60 grade of A or B.